ecr007/English-World/Phrases-Vocabulary/G.md

 Go: (verb) To move from one place to another.
 Past tense: Went | Past Participle: Gone | E.g: Yesterday I went to the store.

+Give: (verb) To transfer the possession of something to someone.
+Past Tense: Gave | Past Participle: Given | E.g: She gave me a birthday present.

+Gather: (verb) means to come together or assemble in one place.
+Past Tense: Gathered | Past Participle: Gathered | E.g: We gathered information for the report.

+Get rid of all: means to completely eliminate or dispose something.
+E.g: Should I get rid of all my old car and buy a new one?